jeremygu755/springboot-auth-dynamodb/README.md

-# Spring Boot Auth + React Native Frontend
+# Spring Boot Auth API + React Native Frontend

 A full-stack JWT authentication system with a **Spring Boot backend** and a **React Native (Expo) frontend**.